Adaora-AA/Synthetic-CMS-Medicare-Claims---Chronic-Kidney-Disease-Analysis/README.md

 2. **Configure Google Cloud Resources:**
 - Create a GCP project.
-- Set up a service account** with roles for BigQuery, GCS, and Dataproc.
+- Set up a service account with roles for BigQuery, and GCS.
 - Download the service account JSON key.

 3. **Update Terraform Variables:**